ChameleonCloud/docs/source/index.rst

 _______________

 Chameleon is available to Computer Science researchers and students.
-To access the system, follow the instructions in :doc:`getting-started/index`.
-Find out more at https://www.chameleoncloud.org
+To access the system, follow the instructions in :ref:`getting-started`.
+Find out more at https://www.chameleoncloud.org.